gne-ldh/PPS/Content/Notes/Files/Expression.md

 ------------------------------
 An arithmetic operator performs mathematical operations such as addition, subtraction, multiplication, division etc on numerical values (constants and variables).

 The following table shows all the arithmetic operators supported by the C language.
-Assume variable A holds 10 and variable B holds 20 then −
+Assume variable A holds 10 and variable B holds 20 then:

 Example: